peidacai/espresso-math.github.io/_posts/2016-11-19-General-Assembly-Capstone02post.md

 ### Average taxi speed

 A new feature was created using trip distance and trip duration to offer insights into the traffic conditions in NYC.
-Turned out that the fastest trip had a taxi which went at 3,333 miles per hour, about 4.34 times the speed of sound, about twice the max speed of an F15E Strike Eagle fighter jet ([though still a long way from the fast rocket](http://www.space.com/24701-how-long-does-it-take-to-get-to-mars.html)).
+Turned out that the fastest trip had a taxi which went at 3,333 miles per hour, about 4.3 times the speed of sound, or about twice the max speed of an F15E Strike Eagle fighter jet.

 ![taxi_avg_spd_pickup_hr]({{site-url}}/images/taxi_spd.png)